 Intent Envisioned Scale and Form Overarching Policy Housing Opportunity To encourage a variety of multi-unit housing options in low- to mid-rise buildings with additional density to support the provision of affordable housing and community amenity, where the site and context allows.
 A mix of low- to mid-rise apartment residential forms at densities of approximately 1.2:1 to 2.5:1 FSR, with densities at the highest end of this range considered where substantial public benefits or affordable housing are provided, consistent with City plans and policies.
 Please see, as appropriate, policies and bylaws noted on page 18.
+Core Residential To encourage a variety of multi-family housing options in low-, mid-, and high-rise mixed use buildings in and proximate to the Urban Core.
+A mix of low-, mid-, and high-rise mixed- use buildings at densities that range based on location and context.
+Please see, as appropriate, policies and bylaws noted on page 18 in addition to the Downtown Core Area Plan and related policies and guidelines.
 Small Urban Village To encourage a mix of commercial and community services primarily serving the surrounding residential area.
 Low-rise apartment residential and mixed- use buildings at densities of approximately 1.5:1 to 2.0:1 FSR, with higher densities in this range considered where public benefits or affordable housing is provided.
 Please see, as appropriate, policies and bylaws noted on page 18.
 Large Urban Village To encourage ground-level commercial, offices, community services, visitor accommodation, and multi-unit residential apartments.
 Low- to mid-rise mixed-use buildings at densities of approximately 1.5:1 to 2.5:1 FSR, with higher densities in this range considered where public benefits or affordable housing are provided, consistent with City plans and policies.
 Please see, as appropriate, policies and bylaws noted on page 18.